 #6: You can communicate without interruption

-Date nights are wonderful for this as well, but imagine having it for a whole weekend.
+Date nights are wonderful for this as well, but imagine having it for a whole weekend or week.
 It’s pure bliss!

 #7: You can think your own thoughts